 Mileage expenses can be created from both the web and the mobile app.

-- For companies, the default mileage rate can be set in the company policy settings.
+- For groups, the default mileage rate can be set in the group policy settings.
 This rate will be set for all users on a policy.

 Covered in this article: